Five reasons to join the Datascope team:

 We value colleagues that have interests and expertise beyond the typical "marketable skill set."
 We wholeheartedly embrace colleagues that have recently taken up crocheting, become avid cyclists, love playing and listening to funk, are world-class bridge players, enjoy cooking in all its glory, or tinker with robotics and home automation.
 We believe it is important to enjoy what you do while we are in the office, but that it is just as important to have something that you look forward to doing when you leave!

-Obviously you need to pay for this lavish lifestyle.
+Obviously you'll need a way to pay for this lavish lifestyle.
 We have a very straightforward compensation package that reflects the fact that we value everyone's opinion equally—we all receive the same healthcare and retirement benefits and we're all paid the same salary month-to-month.

 Sounds great!
 Where do I sign up?